mattbdean/JRAW/ENDPOINTS.md

 modposts
 --------

-42.86% completion (6 complete, 8 incomplete)
+42.86% completion (6 implemented, 8 planned, and 0 not planned)

 | Method | Endpoint                                                                                          | Implementation                                                                                                                                                                |
 |:------:| ------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |